Introducing new partners to your ex-partner after divorce or separation

 2. Find a co-parenting expert who can help you see things from each other’s perspectives and help keep the point of view of the children front and centre.

 3. Make sure it’s serious with the new person.
 There is no point in going through all the drama of telling your ex, that there is someone significant in your life if, quite frankly, they are not significant.
-The less love interests your children come into contact with, the better.
+The fewer love interests your children come into contact with, the better.

 4. Arrange to sit down with your other parent and explain that you have met someone and that you will be introducing them to the children.
 It’s really important here not to get bogged down into accusations or emotions and to stay in the present and not revisit the past.
 Keep it as transactional as possible.
 Write a script beforehand if you need to.
 Here’s a brief example: